DETAILED ACTION

 Claims 1-9 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Claim 1 recites “establishing a mathematical formula for calculating an average intracranial pressure within the sampling time based on the average value of the time difference of the same feature point, wherein coefficients in the mathematical formula for calculating the average intracranial pressure are determined by programming software of the host through a calibration process compared with other intracranial pressure measurement methods,” in lines 20-25, which is unclear in light of the specification.
-At most, the specification recites “the proportional coefficients a, b and c need to be calculated by comparing the three intracranial pressure states (lower than normal, normal and higher than normal) with the real intracranial pressure value of the subject (this process is called calibration)” in ¶ [0121] of the specification filed 11/20/2025.
+Claim 1 recites “establishing a mathematical formula for calculating an average intracranial pressure within the sampling time based on the average value of the time difference of the same feature point, wherein coefficients in the mathematical formula for calculating the average intracranial pressure are determined by programming software of the host through a calibration process compared with other intracranial pressure measurement methods,” in lines 14-19, which is unclear in light of the specification.
+At most, the specification recites “the proportional coefficients a, b and c need to be calculated by comparing the three intracranial pressure states (lower than normal, normal and higher than normal) with the real intracranial pressure value of the subject (this process is called calibration)” in ¶ [0121] of the specification.
 However, this description is not clear.
-What constitutes the “lower than normal, normal and higher than normal” intracranial pressure states?
-How are they determined?
-And how are the pressure states compared to real intracranial pressure values of the subject to arrive at the coefficients?
+How are the pressure states compared to a real intracranial pressure value of the subject to arrive at the coefficients?
 Because the explanation in the specification is not clear, it follows that the claim limitation which relies on that explanation is not clear.

 Claims 2-9 are rejected by virtue of their dependence from claim 1.